-Ascension Day in Germany is celebrated 40 days after Easter and will always fall on a Thursday.
+Ascension Day in Germany commemorates Jesus’s ascension to heaven as recorded in the Bible, and is celebrated 40 days after Easter.
+It always falls on a Thursday.

-|2017||25 May||Thu||Ascension Day||National|
+|2020||21 May||Thu||Ascension Day||National|

-|2018||10 May||Thu||Ascension Day||National|
+|2021||13 May||Thu||Ascension Day||National|